Contract and getting started

 Contact: Stephanie Martinez

 4013 E Sunset Rd

 No. This creates more liability risk for you as well as our company.
 Specific reasons:

-1) If we manage your property, our team takes care of the day to day issues, inspections, repairs, etc. There is no reason for the owner to have to deal with any of this.
+1) If we manage your property, our team takes care of the day to day issues, walk-throughs, repairs, etc. There is no reason for the owner to have to deal with any of this.